To secure Gaza ceasefire, dealmakers overcame enemies' deep distrust

 After extended discussions focused on the buffer zone Israel is to maintain in Gaza and the names of prisoners to be released, the long night ended with an agreement seemingly at hand, said the official briefed on the talks.

-But with reporters gathering Wednesday evening for an announcement, “a last-minute hiccup, last-minute requests from both sides” forced a delay, the official said.
+But “a last-minute hiccup, last-minute requests from both sides” forced a delay, the official said.

 Israel accused Hamas of trying to make changes to already agreed upon arrangements along Gaza’s border with Egypt.
 Hamas called the claims “nonsense.”